The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 The modern world requires new knowledge, which is not given in schools and most universities.
 Millions of people use computers, know about the existence of viruses, but I don’t know how to protect yourself from their influence.
 This is what will be discussed in this course.

-The course will be useful to almost everyone, who in everyday life is faced with computers, smartphones, tablets, use social media, email or simply looking for information in the global Internet.
+It is useful to almost everyone, who in everyday life works with computers, smartphones, tablets, use social media, email or simply looking for information in the global Internet.

 Cost: Free